binarynonsense/comic-book-reader/.github/pull_request_template.md

 ## Checklist

 - [ ] I only created or edited localization and/or documentation files.
-- [ ] These translations are not the unproofed result of an AI translator.
+- [ ] I have checked every line of these translations myself (no unvetted AI output).